 -Dealing with other health issues that come with getting older.

-Other triggers for adults with eating disorder include:
+Other triggers for adults with an eating disorder include:

 -Going through a pregnancy and the process of childbirth